bhisaac/5eFP/5eFP-SRD.md

 #### Great Weapon Fighting

 Whenever you attack and miss with a melee weapon you are wielding with two hands, you may reroll the attack once and must use the new roll.
-The weapon must have the two-handed or versatile property for you to gain this benefit.
+The weapon must have the two-handed property for you to gain this benefit.

 #### Protection